vdevhub/meet/README.md

 ### Scenario 2.3
 User can collapse an event to hide details.
 - Given an event has been expanded and event details displayed;
-- When a user clicks on the "Hide details" button;
+- When a user clicks on "Hide details" button;
 - Then the event details will be collapsed.

 ### Scenario 3.1